ringcentral/ringcentral-web-phone/docs/events/index.md

 ## CallSession events

+Media-provider cleanup is best-effort.
+A call session can emit `disposed` before a remote provider completes its own cleanup.

 | Event                                   | Description                                                                                                                                                                |
 | --------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [`answered`](answered.md)               | Triggered when the call is answered.                                                                                                                                       |